How to Onboard onto an Existing Codebase When the Docs Don't Tell You What to Read First

 Reading builds a passive mental model.
 Building tests it.

-Once you have a rough sense of a feature, make a small deliberate change and predict what breaks.
-Not a random change—a targeted one.
+Once you have a rough sense of how a feature works, make a small deliberate change and predict what breaks — not a random change, but a targeted one.
 Move a method call.
 Change the order of two operations.
 Swap a configuration value.
 Then run the tests, or run the feature, and see what happens.

 If your prediction was correct, your mental model for that part of the system is sound.
-If something breaks that you didn't expect, you have found a gap.
-Go find the doc or the code that explains why that dependency exists.
+If something breaks that you did not expect, you have found a gap.
+Go find the code or the doc that explains why that dependency exists.
 Fill the gap before moving on.

 This is uncomfortable at first.
 It requires you to commit to a prediction before you see the result.
-But that discomfort is exactly what makes it work.
+But that discomfort is exactly what makes it work — passive reading never puts your model at risk, so it never reveals where the model is wrong.

-Asking senior engineers to "walk you through the codebase" is a bad use of their time and yours.
-The information density is too high, and most of it won't stick because you don't have the context to anchor it yet.
+Asking senior engineers to “walk you through the codebase” is a bad use of their time and yours.
+The information density is too high, and most of it will not stick because you do not yet have the context to anchor it.

-Instead, ask targeted questions: "Why does the auth middleware run before the rate limiter in this service?"
-"Why is this field nullable when the feature that writes it is always called?"
-Each question has one answer, and that answer reveals one dependency edge—one thing that depends on another thing.
+Ask targeted questions instead: “Why does the auth middleware run before the rate limiter in this service?” or “Why is this field nullable when the feature that writes it is always called?”
+Each question has one answer, and that answer reveals one dependency edge — one thing that depends on another thing.

 Write it down.
 Not in prose, but as a fact: “X happens before Y because Z.” Over a week or two, these facts accumulate into a map.
 They also give you a paper trail of your own reasoning, which is invaluable when your mental model turns out to be wrong.